 ingredients for beer cheese dip

-best beer for beer cheese
+Best beer for beer cheese

-substitutions and alterations
+Substitutions and alterations

-how to make beer cheese
+how to make beer cheese dip for pretzels

 1. Heat a medium saucepan over medium heat.
 Add the butter.